 Each over age permit player must be clearly identified on the match team sheet with notation ‘OAP’

-After an OAP player has played against each club at least once in the current season, junior club coaches will have the opportunity to express an opinion about any opposition OAP to the WBFL Secretary.
+After an OAP player has played against each club at least once in the current season, junior club coaches will have the opportunity to express an opinion about any opposition OAP to the appointed Permits Officer.
 These referrals must be supported by written documentation.
 All objections must be received by July 31.

 The League has the right to revoke any OAP at any time during the season, for any reason it deems appropriate

-There will be no limit on the number of OAPs granted each season
+There will be no limit on the number of OAPs granted each season.
+On match days a maximum of 4 OAP’s will be allowed at U14, U16 and U18 up to an age of 14.5, 16.5 and 18.5 years.
+Permits to be granted to players deemed at similar level to those in lower grade, it is not designed to have elite or high ability players playing down.

-If an OAP player plays up a grade at any time during the season, his permit will be automatically revoked
+If an OAP player plays up a grade at any time during the season, can only play a limited number of up games (?) before being permanently requested to play in the higher age group.
+This maximum no. of up games has been put in place to assist those clubs who are short on game day to utilise that player and to give opportunity for the OAP to play within their age group giving them exposure and confidence to continue playing football in the future.

 ENTRANCE FEES